stellecodes/tp/docs/UserGuide.md

 ### Listing all contacts : `list`

-Shows a list of all contacts in the address book.
+Displays all contacts in the address book.

 Format: `list`